Maria is to pick up a package for the Campanas in Hapaira, Pisces.

-Gabrielle pinched the bridge of her nose before she folded her hands in front of her and elaborated: “My purpose on this ship is to investigate the crime organization known as the Campana Family.
-Since they’re extremely covert and are partially allowed to exist by Ophiuchus itself due to a blind-eye agreement, their activities have remained mostly unknown by us.”
+Gabrielle pinched the bridge of her nose before she folded her hands in front of her and elaborated, “My purpose on this ship is to investigate the crime organization known as the Campana Family.
+Since they’re extremely covert and are partially allowed to exist by Ophiuchus itself due to a blind-eye agreement, their activities have remained mostly unknown to us.”
 She paused, gaze drifting to the girl sitting beside Maria.
 “We’ve been waiting for an opportunity like this—for one of their shipments to end up on our radar—to assess their activities to see whether intervention is necessary.
 The Foxmans were kind enough to extend a helping hand by placing me in your group.
 I’m now asking for your cooperation.”

 “You have it,” Maria popped.
 “Now that I know you are Gabrielle, I like you even more, Ley!”

-“Right… Now that this is out in the open,” Gabrielle continued, “I’d like to speak to Maria, Renee, Veles, and the young girl alone.”
+“Right… Now that this is out in the open,” Gabrielle continued, “I’d like to speak to Maria, Renée, Veles, and the young girl alone.”
 She paused, gesturing to the surrounding men and women.
 “Now.
 Please.”